Registration Deadline: November 6, 2022 (midnight PST)

 An active exam will display this message:

-A penalty fee will be charged between November 16 and March 1, 2022 of $40 per exam.
+A penalty fee will be charged after November 6 and during late registration between December 1, 2022 and March 5, 2023 of $40 per exam.

 Failure to complete both steps 1 and 2 by the applicable deadline means the AP Coordinator for your school cannot submit an exam order as initiated with College Board without penalty.